 How We Do It:

-SPD tracks performance for the Department, and reports progress towards sustainability goals to the Office of Management and Budget (OMB), White House Council for Environmental Quality (CEQ), and Congress through the Sustainability Plan, Annual Energy Management Report, Climate Adaptation & Resilience Plan, and other related reports.
-SPD continues to consolidate sustainability requirements with other DOE organizations in an effort to reduce the reporting burden on programs and sites.
-By evaluating the sustainability data from across the DOE complex, SPD highlights opportunities for increased efficiencies and cost savings, thus supporting DOE’s core mission.
+SPO tracks performance for the Department, and reports progress towards sustainability goals to the Office of Management and Budget (OMB), White House Council for Environmental Quality (CEQ), and Congress through the Sustainability Plan, Annual Energy Management Report, Climate Adaptation & Resilience Plan, and other related reports.
+SPO continues to consolidate sustainability requirements with other DOE organizations in an effort to reduce the reporting burden on programs and sites.
+By evaluating the sustainability data from across the DOE complex, SPO highlights opportunities for increased efficiencies and cost savings, thus supporting DOE’s core mission.

 For more information, contact SPO at 202-586-8645 or email@example.com.